 Processes provide structure and a repeatable path to follow for future use.

-When it comes to running a Hoshin Kanri workshop, there is little else you can do to set yourself up for success more than defining and following a process.
+When running a Hoshin Kanri workshop, there is little else you can do to set yourself up for success more than defining and following a process.

 And that process needn’t be convoluted.